 Revenue net of vending fees is not a defined performance measure in IFRS.
 Management presents the performance measure of revenue net of vending fees because it monitors this performance measure at a consolidated and segment level and it believes that this measure is relevant to the understanding of the Group's financial performance.
-Due to this, vending fees are separately disclosed below the revenue line and excluded from the line other operating expenses for both half years ending 31 March 2019 and 2018.
+Due to this, vending fees are separately disclosed below the revenue line and excluded from the line other operating expenses for both condensed consolidated interim financial statements ending 30 June 2019 and consolidated financial statements ending 30 September 2018.